Toggle: English / Spanish

 The symptoms of sepsis are not caused by the germs themselves.
 Instead, chemicals the body releases cause the response.

 A bacterial infection anywhere in the body may set off the response that leads to sepsis.
-Common places where an infection might start include:
+Common places where an infection might start include the:

 A change in mental status and very fast breathing may be the earliest signs of sepsis.